MIROC-DOC/model_description/org/md_enorg/p-sflx.md

  - The roughness of the sea surface varies with the wind speed.

-The effect of free convection is calculated using the buoyancy flux TERM00022,
+The effect of free convection is calculated using the buoyancy flux TERM00035,

-> EQ=00023.
+     EQ=00023.

-When I was in TERM00023,
+During the TERM00036,

-> EQ=00024.
+     EQ=00024.

-> EQ=00025.
+     EQ=00025.

-to be considered by making TERM00024 corresponds to the thickness scale of the mixing layer.
+to be considered by making TERM00038 corresponds to the thickness scale of the mixed layer.
-The current standard value is TERM00025 m.
+The current standard value is TERM00039 m.

-The roughness variation of the sea surface is represented by the friction velocity TERM00026
+The roughness variation of the sea surface is represented by the friction velocity (TERM00040)

-> EQ=00026.
+     EQ=00026.

 with ,

-> EQ=00027.
+     EQ=00027.
-> EQ=00027.
+     EQ=00027.
-> EQ=00027.
+     EQ=00027.

 Evaluate as follows.
-TERM00027 TERM00028 TERM00029 is
+TERM00041 TERM00042 TERM00043 is
 It is the kinematic viscosity of the atmosphere,
-The standard values for the other coefficients are TERM00030,TERM00030,
+The standard values for the other coefficients are TERM00044,TERM00044,
-TERM00031,TERM00031,
+TERM00045,TERM00045,
-TERM00032,TERM00032.
+TERM00046,TERM00046.

-For the above calculations, TERM00033 and TERM00033 are required, Perform successive approximation calculations.
+For the above calculations, TERM00047 and TERM00047 are required, Perform successive approximation calculations.

 ### Wind Speed Correction

 In general, the roughness of the ground surface is greater on large surfaces than on small surfaces.
-The downward transport of momentum is so efficient that the wind just above it is weak, The difference in wind speed cancels out the difference in roughness in TERM00034.
+The downward transport of momentum is so efficient that the wind just above it is weak, The difference in wind speed cancels out the difference in roughness in TERM00048.

 In the model, the wind speed passed to the surface flux calculation is It is a value calculated by time integration of the mechanical processes,